Create a Highly Available PostgreSQL Cluster Using Patroni and HAProxy

 When developing an application that uses a database, it can be cumbersome to keep track of the database endpoints if they keep changing.
 Using HAProxy simplifies this by giving a single endpoint to which you can connect the application.

-HAProxy forwards the connection to whichever node is currently the master.
+HAProxy forwards the connection to whichever node is currently the primary.
 It does this using a REST endpoint that Patroni provides.
-Patroni ensures that, at any given time, only the master Postgres node will appear as online, forcing HAProxy to connect to the correct node.
+Patroni ensures that, at any given time, only the primary Postgres node will appear as online, forcing HAProxy to connect to the correct node.

 On the Linode where you want HAProxy installed, update the package lists: